VHalenius/RasPi_Ubuntu_20.04_Server_Kubernetes/README.md

 sudo systemctl restart docker
 ```

-## Install kubeadm
+## Check pre-requisites

-More information and pre-requisites can be found in [Kubernetes website](https://v1-17.docs.kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).
+More information about pre-requisites can be found in [Kubernetes website](https://v1-17.docs.kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).

 ### Verify the MAC address and product_uuid are unique for every node